min2ha/ukwa-site/content/target/37208/index.en.md

   "subject": "EU Referendum"
 }

-# EU Referendum: Reading voters unsure of which way to vote

 Voters in Reading a Berkshire town are sat right in the middle of yes and no, halfway between europhiles and eurosceptics.